-Estate Tax Planning in Illinois
+Estate Tax Lawyer in Naperville Illinois

 The most recent iteration of the federal estate, gift, and generation-skipping transfer tax was signed into law by President Trump on December 22, 2017, as part of the Tax Cuts and Jobs Act of 2017 (TCJA 2017).
 There are a few things you ought to know about this law which took effect on January 1, 2018.
 Specifically, you should know the “numbers” governing transfers subject to estate, gift, and generation-skipping transfer taxation.

 For Naperville estate tax planning, it is important to know that a $5 million exemption, as indexed for inflation, was signed into law on December 17, 2010, under the Tax Relief, Unemployment Insurance Authorization, and Job Creation Act of 2010 (TRA 2010).
 By 2017, the federal estate tax exemption had risen to $5.49 million per individual due to the inflation feature (and a nearly “automatic”* $10.98 million for married couples who follow very specific requirements at the death of the first spouse).
 With the stroke of his pen on December 22, 2017, President Donald Trump increased this exemption to $11,200,000 per individual (and $22,400,000 for married couples).
 The tax rate for amounts above what can be exempted remains at 40%.

 Lifetime Gift Tax Exemption and Annual Gift Tax Exclusion